imatanu108/early-morning-theme/README.md

 Now replace the whole `.json` code with the code of `early-morning.json` and save the file.

 #### Step-6
-Restart your vscode, then go to the settings like this `manage -> theme -> color theme`, then select the theme you have just edited. _Now Enjoy!!!_
+Restart your vscode, then go to the theme settings like this `manage -> theme -> color theme`, then select the theme you have just edited. _Now Enjoy!!!_

 ### Handle Error